 When the function is activated, the configuration changes are encrypted and stored on an ECS.
-From mGuard firmware version 7.6.1, configuration profiles can be encrypted on the mGuard for platform 2 mGuard devices.
+From mGuard firmware version 7.6.1, configuration profiles can be encrypted on the mGuard for platform 2 mGuard devices (not on FL MGUARD GT/GT).
 This makes mGuard rollout easier.